rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 want to express that as a one-pass algorithm, they might need to combine more than two input ranges, possibly using a combination of `transform_view`s and `adjacent_transform_view`s.
 This ultimately would be hard to express as a single "`ranges::adjacent_transform`" algorithm invocation.
 Furthermore, `ranges::adjacent_transform` is necessarily single-dimensional.
-It could not be used in a straightforward manner for finite-difference methods for solving partial differential equations, for example.
+For example, it cannot be used straightforwardly in finite-difference methods for solving partial differential equations.
 All this makes an `adjacent_transform` algorithm a lower-priority task.

 We do not propose `adjacent_transform` for the reasons described above.